 Several years ago, as we were launching a radio station affiliate website, we discovered that neither the station nor the station owner owned the domain name they were using.
-The owner, who wasn’t very tech-savvy, knew a good friend in town that was knowledgeable and so he hired him, for a nominal monthly fee, to handle everything relating to the domain and the station e-mail accounts.
+The owner, who wasn’t very tech-savvy, knew a good friend in town who was knowledgeable, so he hired him to handle everything relating to the domain and the station e-mail accounts for a nominal monthly fee.
 On learning this, I immediately told him that he needed to at least get the domain name under his name or the station’s name in case anything happened to his friend.
 Not wanting to hurt his friend’s feelings, he kept things as they were.

-Fast forward 5 years and I get a call from this station owner saying, “You were right, Jim.
-You told me to get that domain name and unfortunately, my friend has just unexpectedly passed away.
+Fast forward five years, I get a call from this station owner saying, “You were right, Jim.
+You told me to get that domain name; unfortunately, my friend unexpectedly passed away.
 What do I do?”

 This owner spent the next two months proving to the domain registrar who he was to retain that domain name and not lose the website he has spent years building a local news brand around.
-He had to present a death certificate, show IRS records proving he was the station owner, the whole lot.
+He had to present a death certificate and show IRS records proving he was the station owner.

 If my wife, children, or a business colleague could not access these accounts to at least hand them off to someone else, they would essentially last if the payments were being made with my credit card.
 Nobody could change ownership of them though and remember, that the cards I used to pay for these services have expiration dates too.
 Eventually, things will start breaking.